mmbman/Katagiri/1983-08-24-Blue-Cliff-Record-Case-46-Talk-2.md

 So even though you don’t understand, you don’t experience this, actually through the teaching you should find the destination.
 So you should accept that destination, because this is the destination you have to go [toward].
 So that is called *faith*, or belief.
 Or *receive* and keep it.
 In the Lotus Sutra, [it] always says “receive and keep, and practice.”
 So faith is [to] totally accept and receive, receive the Buddha’s teaching.

 So at that time, all sentient beings become buddha.
-According to *Genjokoan*, Dogen Zenji says, “When [...] all dharmas are buddha dharma, there is enlightenment and delusion, practice, life and death, buddhas and creatures.”
+According to *Genjokoan*, Dōgen Zenji says, “When [...] all dharmas are buddha dharma, there is enlightenment and delusion, practice, life and death, buddhas and creatures.”
 Something like this.
 [This is] exactly the same.
 So you can accept totally all sentient beings as equal entities, no discrimination.

 That is seeing the human world, human beings, with the eyes of the path.
 That is the first point.